mcpython4-coding/Documentation/mcpython/client/gui/Slot.md

         function deepCopy(self)

-            This will copy the content of the slot into an Slot-object
+            This will copy the content of the slot into a Slot-object

         function draw(self, dx=0, dy=0, hovering=False, center_position=None)